This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Pasta with Easy Italian-Style Meat Sauce, Cesar salad & Cheesy Garlic Bread

 This is perfect for those pressed for time as you can have it on the table in about 45 minutes.

-Buy a pre-made salad and a loaf of french bread for the sides.
+Buy a pre-made salad and a loaf of french bread (or my easy homemade french bread) for the sides.
 Cut your french bread in half lengthwise, butter, and spread a thick layer of parmesan cheese on top.
 Broil on low, in the middle of the oven.